On resonant energy sets for Hamiltonian systems with reflections: From two-dimensional oscillations to polygonal billiards

-To every $P\in\mathcal{RP}$, we assign four finite (or empty) subsets of $\R_{\geq 0}$ defined as follows: \begin{itemize} \item let $X_P^+\subset \R_{\geq 0}$ be the set of non-negative first coordinates of vertical sides in $P$; \item let $X_P^-\subset \R_{> 0}$ be the set of opposites to negative first coordinates of vertical sides in $P$; \item let $Y_P^+\subset \R_{\geq 0}$ be the set of non-negative second coordinates of horizontal sides in $P$; \item let $Y_P^-\subset \R_{> 0}$ be the set of opposites to negative second coordinates of horizontal sides in $P$. \end{itemize} Let
+To every $P\in\mathcal{RP}$, we assign four finite (or empty) subsets of $\R_{\geq 0}$ defined as follows: \begin{itemize} \item let $X_P^+\subset \R_{\geq 0}$ be the set of non-negative first coordinates of vertical sides in $P$; \item let $X_P^-\subset \R_{> 0}$ be the set of absolute values of the negative first coordinates of vertical sides in $P$; \item let $Y_P^+\subset \R_{\geq 0}$ be the set of non-negative second coordinates of horizontal sides in $P$; \item let $Y_P^-\subset \R_{> 0}$ be the set of absolute values of the negative second coordinates of horizontal sides in $P$. \end{itemize} Let

-be the parameters of the extreme sides of $P$, adopting the convention that the maximum of the empty set is zero.
+These are the parameters of the extreme sides of $P$, with the convention that the maximum of the empty set is zero.

 For any $E>0$ and any $\xi>0$, let us consider eight continuous maps:

 given by